DuckyBlender/sussy_ducky_bot/README.md

 This is a AI telegram bot which currently supports Mistral.
 It requires Ollama to run in the background.
 This bot is mainly for fun and learning purposes.
 It is probably not very useful for anything else.

 ## Features
-- Supports variations of Mistral
+- Supports variations of Mistral (and two custom prompt models)
 - Supports Tinyllama
 - Supports models from Perplexity AI
 - Context using replies (this currently only works with one message - the one the user is replying to)